Barrier Breakers Methodology

-Barrier Breakers Methodology for Soft Skills Development and Evaluation, or BBM®, allows us to identify and remove barriers that block soft skills, and to then develop, manage, and evaluate soft skills.
+Barrier Breakers Methodology for Soft Skills Development and Evaluation, or BBM®, allows us to identify and remove barriers that block soft skills and then develop, manage, and evaluate soft skills.

-Unlike ‘hard skills’ which have to be learnt – or input – soft skills are innate human competencies that need to be accessed before they can be developed.
-When soft skills aren’t used to their full potential it’s because barriers are in the way.
-These barriers block our ability to access these competencies, and make it impossible to develop them further.
-Consequently, soft skills development programmes that don’t first address these barriers, or that attempt to input soft skills as if they were hard skills, have limited and short-lived results.
+Unlike hard skills, which have to be learnt – or input – soft skills are innate human competencies that we need to access before developing them.
+When we aren’t using our soft skills to their full potential, it’s because barriers are in the way.
+These barriers block our ability to access these competencies and make it impossible to develop them further.
+Soft skills development programmes have limited and short-lived results if they don’t first address these barriers or attempt to input soft skills as if they were hard skills.

 BBM provides a framework that defines five Barrier Profiles.
-Each Profile comprises the dominating influence of a barrier; what causes the barrier; the impact of the barrier; the soft skills it blocks; how to identify the barrier, and how to break through it.
-As well as being a mechanism for development, this framework provides an evaluation tool through which to measure levels of 40 soft skills.
+Each Barrier Profile comprises the dominating influence of a Barrier; what causes the Barrier; the impact of the Barrier; the soft skills it blocks; how to identify the Barrier, and how to break through it.
+As well as being a mechanism for development, this framework provides an evaluation tool to measure levels of 40 soft skills.

 Below are some examples of BBM’s use as a soft skills assessment and diagnostic tool.
 Data was gathered from participants on the 7-session ‘Be Yourself Brilliantly! programme (8 series of the programme running concurrently, Winter 2018) plus control groups.

 - Wellbeing & Employability